 Thomas Bookhout, Chorus Master

-Thomas Bookhout brings to The Phoenix Symphony over three decades of experience in the choral art, preparing and conducting symphony, opera, university, community, school, and church choruses.
-Now in his fifth year with the Phoenix Symphony, he has prepared the Symphony Chorus on its widely-varied and challenging masterworks repertoire, including Verdi’s , Poulenc’s Gloria, Kodaly’s , Estévez’s Orff’s , Beethoven’s and Handel’s ,among others; as well as exciting performances in the Symphony’s Pops Series.
-During his tenure, the Symphony Chorus has grown over 40%, and enjoys a reputation for its stunning performances, engaging rehearsals, and its camaraderie.
+In his tenth year with The Phoenix Symphony, Chorus Master Thomas Bookhout brings to The Phoenix Symphony Chorus a vast experience in the choral art, preparing and conducting symphony, opera, university, community, school, and church choruses.
+He has prepared the Symphony Chorus on its widely varied and challenging masterworks repertoire, such as Mozart’s and Verdi’s Requiems, Poulenc’s Gloria, Kodaly’s Psalmus Hungaricus, Estévez’s Cantata Criolla, Pärt’s In Principio, Orff’s Carmina Burana, Beethoven’s Symphony No. 9, and Handel’s Messiah; as well as for exciting performances in the Symphony’s Pops series.
+The Symphony Chorus has grown during his tenure, and enjoys a reputation for stunning performances, engaging rehearsals, and inspiring camaraderie.

-Previously, Bookhout was Chorus Master for the West Virginia Symphony Orchestra, where he prepared the chorus for symphonic performances including Britten’s , Vaughan Williams’s Symphony, and Walton’s and for fully staged operas including , and earning notable reviews in the and .
-In 2017 Bookhout plans to conduct again at Carnegie Hall, as well as in Vienna and Salzburg, with MidAmerica Productions.
+Previously, Bookhout was Chorus Master for the West Virginia Symphony Orchestra, where he prepared its chorus for symphonic performances, including Britten’s War Requiem, Vaughan Williams’s Sea Symphony, and Walton’s Belshazzar’s Feast; and for fully staged operas including Carmen, Il Trovatore, and Die Fledermaus, earning notable reviews in the American Record Guide and Opera News.

-Dr. Bookhout earned his advanced degrees at the Eastman School of Music at the University of Rochester and Arizona State University.
+Dr. Bookhout is a native of New York State and earned his MM at the Eastman School of Music at the University of Rochester and his DMA at Arizona State University.
 His teachers and coaches have included Donald Neuen, Donald Bailey, Alfred Mann, Samuel Adler, David Stocker, Eric Nelson, Joseph Flummerfelt, Frauke Haaseman, and Dale Warland.
-He is a member of the Council for the Von Promnitz Palace Center for the Arts in Zary, Poland; has served on the executive board of the AZ ACDA; and is a member of numerous professional organizations, including NATS, ACDA, NAfME, Phi Kappa Phi, Pi Kappa Lambda, and Southwest Liederkranz.
+He has served on the board of the AZ ACDA and is a member of numerous professional music and educational organizations.